lingaraja1983/multi_target_virtual_screening/README.md

 #run perl RUN_VS.pl

 #output will be saved in OUTPUT directory

-#OUTPUT directory contains PROTGEIN_LIGAND_DOCKING_RES.csv and DOCKING directory containg docking configuration files
+#PROTGEIN_LIGAND_DOCKING_RES.csv and DOCKING directory containg docking configuration files will be created in OUTPUT directory

 #download example INPUT directory along with RUN_VS.pl to test sample run